That's When I'll Stop Loving You: Production

 The song was the first recorded for the album, being completed by March 1999.

 Critical reception

-EW felt it was a rare occasion when NSYNC slipped into Backstreet Boy’s ballad territory.
+Entertainment Weekly felt it was a rare occasion when NSYNC slipped into Backstreet Boys' ballad territory.
 The Baltimore Sun compared it to the work of Boyz II Men.
 Stereogum felt that on the track was outshined by another ballad on the album, I Thought She Knew.
-Daily Cougar felt it was the only ballad on the album that wasn't weak.
+The Daily Cougar felt it was the only ballad on the album that wasn't weak.
 VH1 thought the song's moral was "Everyone — guy or girl — wants a superhero every now and then."